cowrie/cowrie/INSTALL.md

 port you are likely using for administration.
 As the first step modify the SSH listening port for your system.

-As root:

-Modify `/etc/ssh/sshd_config` and set the `Port` variable to a port you like.
+As root, modify `/etc/ssh/sshd_config` and set the `Port` variable to a port you like.

 ```
 # systemctl daemon-reload